rdwrome/261sp25/00Hello,World/README.md

 # Hello, World

 ## What is Computer Programming?
-- We're telling the computer what to do step by step
+- We're telling the computer what to do step-by-step
-- Just like a "program" tells you the order in a concert
+- Just like a "program" tells the audience the order of pieces/movements in a concert

 ## Computers are dumb; you are smart
 - But!
 They can remember a lot and they're patient

 ## [Binary Numbers](https://en.wikipedia.org/wiki/Binary_number)
-- Base 2 Counting
 - We humans are used to Base 10 counting (because of our fingers and toes? maybe.
 But don't forget 0!)
+- Base 2 Counting
+- "Ship name": binary digits = bits

 ## Boolean Logic
 - Yes or No